-In October the Carved event features a 1-mile pathway lined with illuminated pumpkins around this LA garden.
-A 1,000 pumpkins are decorated by skilled artisans.
+In October the Carved Pumpkin event features a 1-mile pathway lined with 1,000 illuminated pumpkins decorated by skilled artisans.

-In late November and December the Forest of Light transforms another 1-mile pathway into a magical, winter wonderland.
-The illuminated trees are absolutely stunning.
+In late November and December the Forest of Light transforms another 1-mile pathway into a magical, winter wonderland, and the illuminated trees are absolutely stunning.
 Purchase tickets.

 Explore Descanso Gardens with kids.

 Kids will love the 5-minute miniature railroad ride traversing a small section of the gardens near the Promenade.
 The yellow train is a 1/8th scale replica of a diesel train, and parents can even ride along too!
 Listen to the clank of the bells as the train approaches pathways.
 At one point the train even crosses a bridge and passes through a tunnel.
 Check here to see if the railroad is open.